ToshioCP/Gtk4-tutorial/gfm/sec4.md

 ~~~

 Look at the line 17 to 19.
-First, generate a GtkButton widget `btn` with a label "Click me".
+First, it generates a GtkButton widget `btn` with a label "Click me".
-Then, set it to the window `win` as a child.
+Then, adds the button to the window `win` as a child.
-Finally, connect a "clicked" signal of the button to a handler (function) `click_cb`.
+Finally, connects a "clicked" signal of the button to a handler (function) `click_cb`.
 So, if `btn` is clicked, the function `click_cb` is invoked.
 The suffix cb means "call back".